Time in Japanese

 Need a little more time to learn?

-We’ve got you covered.
-Learn Japanese counting, time, alphabet and so much more with Busuu’s award-winning online language learning course.
+We’ve got you covered!
+Learn Japanese, time, alphabet and so much more with Busuu’s award-winning online language learning course.